FontBureau/TypeRoof/docs/usage/index.md

 ### Lesson 06: Property Propagation and Inheritance

-The value of a property can be set explicitly at any Key-Moment.
-If it's not set directly in a Key-Moment, but in one or more Key Moments in the same actor, the value is defined by those Key-Moments.
-A property that is set explicitly by only one Key Moment in the entire local timeline of an actor has that value throughout the whole timeline and is not affected by possible other Key-Moments that don't set that property explicitly.
-At least two Key-Moments in the same timeline must set an explicit value to animate a property.
+The value of a property can be set explicitly at any Key Moment.
+If it's not set directly in a Key Moment, but in one or more Key Moments in the same actor, the value is defined by those Key Moments.
+A property that is set explicitly by only one Key Moment in the entire local timeline of an actor has that value throughout the whole timeline and is not affected by possible other Key Moments that don't set that property explicitly.
+At least two Key Moments in the same timeline must set an explicit value to animate a property.
 A property not defined in a local actor timeline inherits its value from a parent actor timeline if defined there.
 Parent actors are container types, like the "Layer" or the root container "Stage."